-Turn the "TRACK" dial clockwise to skip to the beginning of the next track/file.
-Each time the dial is turned, the indicated track/ file number will increase.
+Turn the "TRACK" dial clockwise to skip to the beginning of the next track.
+Each time the dial is turned, the indicated track number will increase.

-Turn the "TRACK" dial counterclockwise to skip to the beginning of the current track/file.
-Each time the dial is turned, the indicated track/file number will decrease.
+Turn the "TRACK" dial counterclockwise to skip to the beginning of the current track.
+Each time the dial is turned, the indicated track number will decrease.

-▼ By using the button (type B and C audio)
+▼ By using the button Type A audio:

-Forward direction &gt; Backward direction •
+Forward direction >> Backward direction •